-5.2 Nonlinear feedbacks and missing feedbacks
+b.
+Nonlinear feedbacks and missing feedbacks

 For any given climate trajectory we assumed that the feedbacks were constant.
-In fact some modeling studies suggest some dependence of feedbacks on mean climate state (i. e., global average surface temperature) (e.g., Colman et al., 1997), though the results vary widely: Watterson (2000) finds very little change in climate sensitivity with climate state; Senior and Mitchell (2000) find the effective climate sensitivity increasing by 40% after 800 years of a climate change scenario; Boer and Yu (2003) find a 10-20% decrease in a similar time frame.
+In fact some modeling studies suggest some dependence of feedbacks on mean climate state (e.g., Colman et al. 1997), though the results vary widely: Watterson (2000) finds very little change in climate sensitivity with climate state; Senior and Mitchell (2000) find the effective climate sensitivity increasing by 40% after 800 yr of a climate change scenario; and Boer and Yu (2003) find a 10%-20% decrease in a similar time frame.
 Note that these last two results are consistent with an expectation from (1) that one would expect larger changes for an increase in effective climate sensitivity than for a decrease in climate sensitivity.
-We have crudely emulated these results by imposing climate-dependent feedback strength (i.e., $f_a = f_a(T)$), but over the first few centuries, these changes cause only small quantitative differences in the evolving PDF (not shown).
+We have crudely emulated these results by imposing climatedependent feedback strength [i.e., $f_a = f_a(T)$], but over the first few centuries, these changes cause only small quantitative differences in the evolving PDF (not shown).

-It should also be noted that we have also left out some other feedbacks, such as changes in the strength of the thermohaline circulation (e.g., Wood et al., 2003) or the carbon cycle (e.g., Torn and Harte, 2006), which have been suggested to be important.
+It should also be noted that we have left out some other feedbacks, such as changes in the strength of the thermohaline circulation (e.g., Wood et al. 2003) or the carbon cycle (e.g., Torn and Harte 2006), which have been suggested to be important.
 Simple characterizations of such feedbacks could readily be incorporated in the framework presented here.

-6 Conclusions
+6. Conclusions

 We have investigated controls on the shape of the PDF of the global mean temperature response to climate forcing, as it evolves in time.
-In particular we have examined how uncertainties in physical feedbacks and uncertainties in climate forcing combine to affect uncertainty in the evolving climate response.
+In particular, we have examined how uncertainties in physical feedbacks and uncertainties in climate forcing combine to affect uncertainty in the evolving climate response.